Skip To main content

 Platform upgrades occur on a continuous basis for scheduled software releases and ad hoc for both normal or emergency patches.

-The Level software platform is not dependent on external data feeds or interfaces to function outside of AWS.
+The Level software platform is not dependent on external data feeds or interfaces to function outside of AWS and MongoDB Atlas.